orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 - `PUT`: create or update a resource
 - `DELETE`: delete a resource
 - `HEAD`: retrieve a resource's metadata
-    - this returns the same headers as a `GET` request, but no response body
+    - this returns the same HTTP headers and status code as a `GET` request, but no response body
     - the implementation can be optimized to avoid reading the resource's content, but otherwise is identical to a `GET` request
-    - the persistence proxy *will* call `HEAD` requests, so the implementation must support it
+    - the persistence proxy *will* issue `HEAD` requests, so the implementation must support it

 Endpoints: